Jesus – Who Was this man?

 And opening his mouth, Peter said: “…you yourselves know the thing which took place throughout all Judea, starting from Galilee, after the baptism which John proclaimed. {38} “You know of Jesus of Nazareth, how God anointed Him with the Holy Spirit and with power, and how He went about doing good, and healing all who were oppressed by the devil; for God was with Him. {39} “And we are witnesses of all the things He did both in the land of the Jews and in Jerusalem.
 (Acts 10:34-39)

 In the gospel of John we read of Jesus meeting with Nicodemus, a Jewish religious leader in Jerusalem.
-Here Nicodemus confirms to Jesus in his own words, that many like him have come to believe that Jesus was a teacher sent by God because no one could do the miraculous works that Jesus was doing unless God was with him.
+Here Nicodemus confirms to Jesus in his own words, that many like him have come to believe that Jesus was a teacher sent by God because no one could do the miraculous signs that Jesus was doing unless God was with him.

 Now there was a man of the Pharisees, named Nicodemus, a ruler of the Jews; {2} this man came to Him by night, and said to Him, “Rabbi, we know that You have come from God as a teacher; for no one can do these signs that You do unless God is with him.”
 (John 3:1-2)

-At the end of the Gospel of John we read,
+Finally, at the end of the Gospel of John we read,

-Many other signs therefore Jesus also performed in the presence of the disciples, which are not written in this book; {31} but these have been written that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.”
+“Many other signs therefore Jesus also performed in the presence of the disciples, which are not written in this book; {31} but these have been written that you may believe that Jesus is the Christ, the Son of God; and that believing you may have life in His name.”
 (John 20:30-31)

-TWO RESPONSES TO JESUS MIRACLES
+TWO RESPONSES TO THE MIRACLES OF JESUS

 “Therefore some of the Pharisees were saying, “This man is not from God, because He does not keep the Sabbath.”
 But others were saying, “How can a man who is a sinner perform such signs?”
 And there was a division among them. {17} They said^ therefore to the blind man again, “What do you say about Him, since He opened your eyes?”
 And he said, “He is a prophet.” {18} The Jews therefore did not believe it of him, that he had been blind, and had received sight, until they called the parents of the very one who had received his sight, {19} and questioned them, saying, “Is this your son, who you say was born blind?
 Then how does he now see?” {20} His parents answered them and said, “We know that this is our son, and that he was born blind; {21} but how he now sees, we do not know; or who opened his eyes, we do not know.
 Ask him; he is of age, he shall speak for himself.” {22} His parents said this because they were afraid of the Jews; for the Jews had already agreed, that if anyone should confess Him to be Christ, he should be put out of the synagogue. {23} For this reason his parents said, “He is of age; ask him.” {24} So a second time they called the man who had been blind, and said to him, “Give glory to God; we know that this man is a sinner.” {25} He therefore answered, “Whether He is a sinner, I do not know; one thing I do know, that, whereas I was blind, now I see.” {26} They said therefore to him, “What did He do to you?
 How did He open your eyes?” {27} He answered them, “I told you already, and you did not listen; why do you want to hear it again?
 You do not want to become His disciples too, do you?” {28} And they reviled him, and said, “You are His disciple, but we are disciples of Moses. {29} “We know that God has spoken to Moses; but as for this man, we do not know where He is from.” {30} The man answered and said to them, “Well, here is an amazing thing, that you do not know where He is from, and yet He opened my eyes. {31} “We know that God does not hear sinners; but if anyone is God-fearing, and does His will, He hears him. {32} “Since the beginning of time it has never been heard that anyone opened the eyes of a person born blind. {33} “If this man were not from God, He could do nothing.” {34} They answered and said to him, “You were born entirely in sins, and are you teaching us?”
 And they put him out.”
 (John 9:16-34)